tiavasquez/Parent-Communication-Portal/README.md

 5. View meeting notes (NEXT PHASE)
 6. Post announcements (NEXT PHASE)

-It is not public.
-Parents are given sign on username and password by administrator.
+It is not intended to be a public website.
+Currently there is no login process.
+Anyone who goes to the URL is given access to view and update.

-Only the administrator can update parent and team member info.
+NEXT PHASE: Parents will be given sign on username and password by administrator for view access only.
+Administrator will have separate username and password and only the administrator can update parent and team member info.
 #
 To run this locally you need to install the following packages:
 * express